 To properly tend to your garden, all year round maintenance will be required.
-To stay on top of your garden care see our calendar below to help guide you when you should be mowing the lawn, re-seeding to sweeping the leaves.
+To stay on top of your garden care, see our helpful calendar below.
+This will lend a guide as to when you should be mowing the lawn, re-seeding the grass or sweeping the leaves - and much more!

 It’ll be cold and mostly damp outside so ensure you remain warm and dry, but during these dreary months you should be keeping the lawn clear of fallen leaves.

-- Digging the area over, removing any large debris and weeds
+- Dig the area over, removing any large debris and weeds.

 - Mix in some compost.

-- It’s important to try and avoid walking on the lawn if it is frozen or waterlogged, this may only prevent your lawn maintenance and delay the time it’ll take for the grass to grow back lush and plentiful.
+- Avoid walking on the lawn if it is frozen or waterlogged, this may prevent your lawn maintenance and delay the time it’ll take for the grass to grow back lush and plentiful.

 Also it is worth taking this opportunity to do a quick lawn mower MOT, making sure the blade is still sharp and the motor is serviced.

-With Winter coming to a close and Spring fast approaching you should find that the ground is becoming dry and unfrozen, if you've been lucky enough to get a dry spell then it's time for the first cut.
+With Winter coming to a close and Spring fast approaching, you should find that the ground is becoming dry and unfrozen now.
+If you've been lucky enough to get a dry spell then it's time for the first cut.

 eSpares Top Tip: Make sure not to mow when the lawn is wet!
-It won't cut evenly, and fungus can establish in newly mown wet grass.
+As if you do it won't cut evenly, and fungus can establish in newly mown wet grass.

-With Spring officially in full swing you’ll really want to regularly cut your lawn, This will help keep the grass trimmed and even.
+With Spring officially in full swing now you’ll really want to regularly cut your lawn, to help keep the grass trimmed and even.

 eSpares Top Tip: Don't mow the grass lower than 2-3 cm from the ground.
 Take no more than one third off the total length of the grass on each cut.